jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 ## Exercises

 \begin{exercise}
+Argue using duality that the counit satisfies the following universal mapping property.
+\label{exc:universal-mapping-property-counit}
+\end{exercise}

+\begin{exercise}
 Let $\Delta: \mathcal{C} \to \mathcal{C} \times \mathcal{C}$ be the \emph{diagonal functor} defined as:
 \begin{align*}
 \Delta a &= (a, a) \\